pyca/service-identity/.github/CONTRIBUTING.md

 >   Yes, you can work on `main` in your fork and submit pull requests.
 >   But this will *inevitably* lead to you not being able to synchronize your fork with upstream and having to start over.

-Change into the newly created directory and after activating a virtual environment, install an editable version of *service-identity* along with its tests and docs requirements:
+Change into the newly created directory and after activating a virtual environment, install an editable version of *service-identity* along with its tests requirements:

 ```console
 $ cd service-identity